The enb command-line tools

 --reconstructed_dir RECONSTRUCTED_DIR

-Base directory where reconstructed versions are to be
+Base directory where a copy of the reconstructed

 --base_version_dataset_dir BASE_VERSION_DATASET_DIR